colinxy/cs32-proj1-test/README.md

 The code itself is written by mortals, and therefore it might contain bugs.
-If you think your code is definitely correct, but does not pass the test, Please make a pull request, or send an email to the author with a simple explanation of why the test is not working.
+If you think your code is definitely correct, but does not pass the test, please create an issue, or send an email to the author with a simple explanation of why the test is not working.

 Because the test might automatically clean up itself after